davidyen1124/portfolio/README.md

 1. **WASD/Arrow Keys** - For those cultured enough to know how to walk
 2. **Mouse** - Wave it around like you're conducting an orchestra
 3. **Click** - To interact with the exhibits (yes, you're actually allowed to touch these)
 4. **Paintings** - They're not NFTs, I promise.
-Click them to see the actual GitHub repos
+Click them to interact

 ## 🎵 Special Exhibition